JAPANESE WORDS AND PHRASES

 Mochi — Cooked sticky rice, pounded into a dough and used in various applications, from savory crackers to sweet desserts.

-Naginata — Combat weapon something like a pike, a long pole with a sword blade on the end.
+Naginata — A combat weapon something like a pike or halberd, a long pole with a sword blade on the end.
 Used by women, men and even children.

-Netsuke — Carved toggle, almost always stone, used to hold an inryo (small pouch or purse) to an obi or belt.
-Usually solid, they can be more elaborately carved, like Norirko’s, to hold a blade or throwing star.
+Netsuke — A carved toggle, almost always stone, used to hold an inryo (small pouch or purse) to an obi or belt.
+Usually solid, they can be more elaborately carved, like Noriko’s, to hold a blade or throwing star.

 Noren — Short curtains used in pairs to partially block an entryway and show a business is open; usually have a design, direction, or the name of the business dyed in.

-Nori — Extremely popular sea vegetable, part of sushi, also breakfast.
+Nori — Extremely popular sea vegetable, part of sushi, also eaten at breakfast.

 O-nigiri — Filled rice balls wrapped in nori sheets, a light meal or snack.

-Obi — Sash or belt of a kimono; of varying widths and complexities depending on the formality of the kimono.
+Obi — The belt of a kimono; of varying widths and complexities depending on the formality of the kimono.

-Ofuro — Hot tub, with the water heated to use for bathing.
+Ofuro — A hot tub, with the water heated to use for bathing.

 Oiron — A courtesan, very expensive, sometimes with some Geisha-like music or dance training.
-Wears her obi tied in front, usually flashily dressed; they had public advertising parades, complex and decorated hair.
+Wears her obi tied in front, usually flashily dressed; they had and some still have public advertising parades, complex and decorated hair.

 Older Sister — Ane, for one's own sister, o-ne-san for someone else's, or in reference, or as a title of respect.
 A specific title is often used instead of a name to indicate relationship.
 There are also specific titles for younger sisters (imoto) and older (ani) and younger (little) brothers (ototo).
 These are generally used affectionately.